stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 ## OKR don't #2

-**Don't stop evolving strategy** whilst executing your monthly/quarterly OKRs.
+**Don't stop evolving strategy** whilst executing your monthly or quarterly OKRs.

 Strategy never stops.
 Your strategy tree should be: